Childrens Religious Education

 1) Baptism – If your child (or anyone) is not baptized, we would love to help!
 Please contact the Office of Religious Education to make arrangements.

-3) Holy Communion – is a one year program that begins in the 2nd grade.
-Children are prepared to receive their first Holy Communion during the spring of their 2nd grade year.
+3) Holy Communion – is a two year program that begins in the 1st grade.
+Children are prepared to receive their first Holy Communion in the Spring of their 2nd grade year.
 Children who are enrolled in public schools should enroll in CCD classes, children who are enrolled in Holy Spirit School (or any other Catholic school) complete their religious education in the school in preparation for receiving their first Holy Communion at Holy Spirit (if your child is enrolled in another Catholic school – please notify the Religious Education Office so we are aware), and children who are homeschooled complete their religious education at home (please register your homeschool child by clicking here).
 If your child is older than 2nd grade, please contact the Office of Religious Education as soon as possible so we can help you.
 Every child should receive the precious and life-giving Body and Blood of Our Lord Jesus Christ!
 For more information about receiving first Holy Communion click here.

 4) Confession – Children in 2nd grade go to their first Confession during Lent in the 2nd grade year, as part of their preparation for receiving their first Holy Communion.
 During that first Confession service, all family members are invited to go to Confession with the children; fathers, mothers, brothers, sisters, everyone!
 All other children enrolled in CCD classes have the opportunity to go to Confession twice a year, during the Church’s penitential seasons of Advent and Lent, during their CCD classes.
 If your child is older than 2nd grade, and has not gone to Confession, please contact the Office of Religious Education to make arrangements.

-Sacraments for adults or adults who want to become Catholic.
+Sacraments for adults or adults who want to become Catholic

 1) RCIA Class – for those who want to become Catholic.
 Click here for more information.